SreehanAdgopula/Sreehan-s-HEADER-website/README.md

 <div id="Home" class="tabcontent">
   <h3>Home</h3>
   <p>Hi, I'm SREEHAN!!
 Thanks for Visiting my HEADER website.
 I hope all of you are healthy, me you ask?
 Well I am all fine as usually!
-If you want to ask me some other questions, go to Contact tab and chat in a form or through e-mail.</p>
+If you want to ask me some other questions, go to down and chat in a form or through e-mail.</p>
   <center> chat with me here! </center>
             <a class="btn" href="mailto:asreehan@outlook.com">CONTACT ME</a><br>
             Else directly chat with me in forms